 Figure 1 Renaissance Painting of Jesus handing Peter the Keys to Heaven at Caesarea Philippi

 The Ancient History of Caesarea Philippi

 In Old Testament times, Caesarea Philippi, then known as Banias, sat at the base of Mount Herman.
-The early Canaanites worshiped Baal at Banias, and people were thrown into the “Gates of Hell” to determine guilt for a crime.
+The early Canaanites worshiped Baal at Banias, and prisoners were thrown into the “Gates of Hell”, to determine guilt for a crime.
 Ferocious waters gushed from a very large spring of this limestone cave.
 In ancient times, the water was fast-moving and would have propelled the bodies over the rocks, and death was guaranteed.
 The waters filled with human or animal corpses must have been a frightening sight.
 Eventually, the cult of Baal was replaced with the worship of Greek fertility gods and Caesar.

 To the ancient Greeks who settled in this area, the cave at Caesarea Philippi was the gate to the underworld, where fertility gods dwelt during the winter and then returned to the earth each spring.
 The people also believed the cave held the “Gates to Hades.”

 At the time of Jesus, the most important god in Caesarea Philippi was Pan, the Greek god of shepherds and the wild.
 Pan’s hindquarters, legs, and horns are like that of a goat, while his upper body was of a man.
 The Greeks believed Pan was born in this cave, and he is often associated with music and fertility.
 Each spring, the people of Caesarea Philippi engaged in wicked deeds, including prostitution and sexual interaction between humans and goats to entice the return of Pan.